 A Google Local Guide is anyone in the world who wants to contribute to the continued improvement of Google Maps and the information Maps gives its users.
 It gives those that want to share their local knowledge and experiences an outlet to publish this information and become a Google Local Guide.

-How to become a Google Local Guide?
+How do you become a Google Local Guide?

 Why become a Google Local Guide?

 - If you want to put a bit more effort into it, you can leave a written review.
 Tell people about the place you’ve visited with a much or as little detail as you like.
 Be descriptive and share what’s good or bad, what does it look like and what is the vibe like.
 Anything that you think might be useful to future visitors.
 Reviews also help business owners refine their service with the feedback they receive.
-If you’re going to be critical, make sure your concerns are legitimate and written reasonably if possible, let’s all try to be kind people!
+If you’re going to be critical, make sure your concerns are legitimate and written in a reasonable manner if possible, let’s all try to be kind people!

 - You can also add a venue or place.
 Some businesses don’t have a Google My Business page setup or claimed so you can help them out and put them on the map.
 There’s also something very satisfying about being the first to add a place to Maps.

 - Along the same lines as this is editing existing information that’s out of date or no longer relevant.
-So if you look up a business and it says it’s open today, and you get there are it’s closed, that sucks for everyone involved.
+So if you look up a business and it says it’s open today and you get there are it’s actually closed, that sucks for everyone involved.
 In this case, you can suggest an edit for opening times, the category of the establishment or contact details for example.

 - And you can check facts about businesses.
 Like is that business still located at that address?
 If it’s not, you can say it’s permanently closed.
 By the same token, you can say that a business isn’t permanently closed even if some unscrupulous competitor says it is!